Periodic points and topological restriction homology: Base change

 \section{Base change}

-If $\sB$ is a shadowed bicategory with an $n$-Fuller structure and $\bS$ is a cartesian monoidal 1-category, a {\bf system of base-change objects for $\sB$ indexed by $\bS$} is the following data and conditions. \begin{itemize} \item A pseudofunctor $[]\colon \bS \to \sB$. \end{itemize}
+If $\sB$ is a shadowed bicategory with an $n$-Fuller structure and $\bS$ is a cartesian monoidal 1-category, a {\bf system of base-change objects for $\sB$ indexed by $\bS$} is the following data and conditions. \begin{enumerate} \item A pseudofunctor $[]\colon \bS \to \sB$.

 In particular, natural isomorphisms